evarrela/COMP.SE.200-2024-2025-1/README.md

 ## How to run the tests

+Tests were implemented in an environment that has a Node version `v21.6.0` and npm version `10.2.4`.

-Run `npm install` and then `npm test`
+Run `npm install` and then `npm test` or with coverage `npm test --coverage`

-## TODO: Modifications for the report
-There was one utility method mentioned twice, let's change that and update test plan according to that.
-I have updated in the word doc.

-UX to definations and terms

-## Random notes:
+## Notes:
-There are failing tests in: toString, countBy, chunk, filter
+There are failing tests in: toString, countBy, chunk, filter.
+It is further discussed in the document, whether this will be accepted or not to proceed to production.